 The following example is in APA @ Conestoga format.

-The article “Using Technology in the Classroom” by August et al. (2012) describes the impact of various types of technology on student learning.
-Technology improves students’ ability to manipulate and absorb learning concepts.
+The article “Using Technology in the Classroom” by August et al. (2012) described the impact of various types of technology on student learning.
+Technology has improved students’ ability to manipulate and absorb learning concepts.
 Statistics outlining the rate at which students absorb information using technology compared to traditionallearning methods are given in this article.
-The authors illustrate how cognitive development can be enhanced through the use of appropriate technology.
-A focus onimplementation of pedagogy in relation to the use of technology is also addressed.
+The authors illustrated how cognitive development can be enhanced through the use of appropriate technology.
+A focus on implementation of pedagogy in relation to the use of technology is also addressed.

 Elements to Notice

 - The example uses paragraph structure, so be sure to indent each new paragraph.

 - The citation is provided within the first sentence of the summary and includes title, authors, and year.

 - The thesis of the original text is provided using new words and a new sentence structure.